bm2-lab/neoFusion/README.md

 ## Usage
 if you install from docker:

-    docker run -it weizhiting/neofusion
+    docker run -it bm2lab/neofusion
     python /usr/local/neoFusion.py -h

 if you install from source:

-    edit the software path in neoFusion to the right path in your environment.
+    edit the software path in neoFusion.py to the right path in your environment.

 Two mode are provided, denovo and midway.
 In denovo, you should provide fastq files.